37 Brilliant Ways to Make Your Kidmin Budget Last

 - Keep an ongoing donations list of items you’ll need in the church bulletin.

-- On every brochure for a paid program, include a plea for people to contribute to a scholarship fund.
+- On every brochure for a paid program, include information for people to contribute to a scholarship fund.

 - Ask every family to bring one big bag of candy for your fall festival.

-- Ask a church member to sell your church’s older toys or unneeded children’s furniture, equipment, or books in a garage sale.
+- Ask a church member to sell your church’s older toys or unneeded children’s furniture, equipment, or books in an online marketplace or garage sale.

-- Sell Christian-wear such as T-shirts and sweat shirts imprinted with your church name or logo.
+- Sell apparel such as T-shirts and sweatshirts imprinted with your church name or logo.

 - Hold an annual children’s ministry garage sale.
 Ask people to donate their unwanted “treasures.”

-- Sponsor a weekly church dinner if your church has one.
+- Sponsor a fundraising dinner.
 Have your children’s ministry team members each bring several casseroles and side dishes.
 Everything you make is pure profit.

 - Ask a local print shop to donate partial rolls or stacks of unwanted paper.